nikgatov/Itemizer/README.md

 # Itemizer

 This App is a Fetch Rewards Coding Exercise.<br>
-It fethes data from "https://fetch-hiring.s3.amazonaws.com/hiring.json", applies some grouping/sorting algorithms and shows it to the user in an easy-to-read way.<br>
+It fetches data from "https://fetch-hiring.s3.amazonaws.com/hiring.json", applies some grouping/sorting algorithms and shows it to the user in an easy-to-read way.<br>

 -----------------------------------